glorpen/GlorpenCompassConnectorBundle/README.rst

 rely on the provider pattern by injecting the container itself, and requesting the service "templating.asset.default_package" each time it is needed.
 In rare, special cases however that might not be necessary, then you can set the reference to strict=false to get rid of this error.*

+... or if you just want to change generated assets url (for eg. CDN).

 You need to add following configuration to you project (remember to change urls):

 .. sourcecode:: yaml